kellyke13/microbiome-dissertation-code/README.md

 # microbiome-dissertation-code

 This repository contains the R code and supplementary materials for my MSc Statistical Science dissertation:
-**"Modeling Zero-Inflated Microbiome Count Data: A Comparative Study of ZIPG and ZIPFA Approaches"**.
+**"Statistical Modeling of Zero-Inflated Microbiome Data: A Comparative Study of ZIPG and ZIPFA"**.

 ## Overview
 The project investigates two statistical models for microbiome count data: